 How Armed Forces Covenant LIBOR Fund support Reading Force

-Armed Forces Covenant Fund - Reading Force was awarded two small grants for resources to support Service families in 2016.
-The new annual fund was launched in June 2015, demonstrating the Government’s long-term commitment to supporting schemes under the Armed Forces Covenant.
+Armed Forces Covenant Fund Trust runs programmes of funding awards from the Government’s long-term commitment to supporting schemes under the Armed Forces Covenant.
 The Covenant is a promise from the nation that those who serve or have served, and their families, are treated fairly.

 Reading Force is all about sharing books and we are grateful for the generous support of publishers.
 These are some of the ways publishers and publishing organisations have helped us:

 - Hachette Children’s Publishing have generously sponsored prizes for the inaugural Reading Force Writing Competition, February/March 2022

 - Harper Collins gave 50 copies of ‘The Tiger Who Came to Tea’ for children at a special Reading Force family day